nickjoven/blog/public/big-o-notation.md

 Intuitively, you may have already thought to go to the middle or another random spot.
 If the envelope you found reads *Fumio Kishida*, it may not be the right one, but this means that you *no longer need to search the half of the stack that comes before Fumio Kishida*.
 The envelopes are already sorted, meaning there is no way for Malkovich to be in the A-K envelopes.

-A data structure that requires its elements be sorted in some way is a *Binary Search Tree*, and the nature of a BST means that access, search, insertion, and deletion take O(log n) time and space.
+A data structure that requires its elements be sorted in some way is a *Binary Search Tree*, and the sorted nature of a BST means that access, search, insertion, and deletion take O(log n) time and space.
+If a tree isn't sorted, it's a regular old tree.

 ### Common examples of O(log n) time complexity

 - Accessing, searching, inserting, or deleting values in a Binary Search Tree